Curved Page Divider

 Foster children tend to have more physical health problems than the general population of children.
 These health problems may be caused by disregard, abuse, or medical insufficiency before they get into the foster system.

-· Asthma: Numerous foster children have asthma that requires frequent doctor's appointments and them to carry their medication.
+· Asthma: Numerous foster children have asthma that requires frequent doctor's appointments and for them to carry their medication.

 · Dental Issues: Dental issues are also prevalent because of a lack of routine dental care.